 Although everyone needs to belong, students’ feelings of comfort in your class are largely dependent on their identities and experiences (Strayhorn, 2012; Walton & Cohen, 2007).
 Being the only student, or one of a few, of a particular identity group can lead students to feel detached, apathetic, or reluctant to participate.
 They may feel marginalized by the course content or by other students’ comments.

-Indeed, research shows that minority students tend to report a lower sense of belonging than their peers (Johnson et al., 2007; Strayhorn, 2008a).
+Indeed, research shows that minoritized students tend to report a lower sense of belonging than their peers (Johnson et al., 2007; Strayhorn, 2008a).
 Academic performance or preparation can also raise or lower students’ perceived sense of belonging (Hoops, Green, Baker, & Hensley, 2016; Strayhorn, 2008b; Zumbrunn, McKim, Buhs, & Hawley, 2014).
-Particularly for minority students, academic struggle can be internalized as a sign that they do not belong (Walton & Cohen, 2007).
+Particularly for minoritized students, academic struggle can be internalized as a sign that they do not belong (Walton & Cohen, 2007).

 Research by DeSurra and Church in 1994 provides a spectrum for understanding learning environments that ranges from explicitly marginalizing, where the course climate is openly hostile and cold, to explicitly centralizing, where multiple perspectives are validated and integrated into the course.
 While this particular research was based on sexual orientation, the earliest research on learning environments—the “chilly climate studies”—focused on gender and had similar findings (Hall, 1982; Hall & Sandler, 1984; and Sandler & Hall, 1986).
 These early studies demonstrated that marginalization of students does not require an openly hostile environment.
 Rather, the accumulation of microaggressions alone can adversely impact learning.
 Later studies showed similar effects based on the race and ethnicity of students (Hurtado et al., 1999; Watson et al., 2002).